Add dates

 Our most recommended things to do in Motovun

-Discover the wonders of Istria County on this multi-stop, guided tour from your choice of meeting point in Rovinj or Bale.
-Blend into local life as you explore the towns of Poreč, Grožnjan, and Motovun.
-Enjoy lunch at a local eatery and join a truffle tasting.
-The first stop is in Poreč.
-Here, you can see golden early-Christian mosaics at the Euphresian Basilica, a UNESCO world heritage site (entry fee not included).
-After a walking tour of Poreč, head to Grožnjan, a village that was abandoned entirely after World War II and has since been revitalized with the help of artists from all around Yugoslavia.
+Discover the wonders of Istria County on this multi-stop, guided tour from your choice of meeting point in Rovinj.
+Blend into local life as you explore the towns of Rovinj, Grožnjan, and the famous Motovun.
+Enjoy a tasting of the local culinary specialty truffles.
+The first stop is in Rovinj.
+Here, you will join a walking tour with your guide and learn about this Adriatic pearl's secrets.
+After Rovinj, head to Grožnjan.
+This village was abandoned entirely after World War II and has since been revitalized with the help of artists from all around Yugoslavia.
 Romantic stone-cobbled alleys and colorful workshops around every corner make the tiny town of Grožnjan a must-see location in Istria.
 Afterward, continue to Motovun, the mightiest hilltop town in Istria.
-Once in Motovun, try the most expensive mushroom in the world during a truffle tasting.
-Walk the panoramic city walls and admire Istria in all its glory before arriving at a konoba, the local word for trattoria (Italian-style eatery).
-You'll return to Rovinj or Bale in the late afternoon.
+Once in Motovun, try the most expensive mushroom in the world during a truffle product tasting.
+Walk the panoramic city walls (not included) and admire Istria in all of its glory.
+You'll return to Rovinj in the late afternoon.

 Istria: Guided Tour of Inner Istria with Food Tasting